Stop and smell the roses

 I don’t care.
-I’m going to die one day, we all are, so why not sooner rather than later.
+I’m going to die, we all are, so why not die sooner rather than later.

-We recycle until the cows come home, only use stuff from “sustainable” sources, buy thrift shop clothing because it’s ecologically better, walk instead of taking the car.
-Individually, we can tick all the boxes but still, it’ll make no difference because we are asking the very same people who caused the shitshow in the first place, to sort it out.
+We recycle until the cows come home, only use stuff from “sustainable” sources, we walk instead of taking the car and buy thrift shop clothing because recycling is ecologically better.
+Individually, we can tick all the boxes but still, it’ll make no difference because we’re asking the very same politicians and business leaders who caused the shitshow in the first place, to sort it out.
 It’s never, ever going to happen.
 Never.

-Until we are prepared to enter a brave new world, we may as well carry on doing what we’re doing and shut the fuck up.
+Most people won’t have the guts but until we are prepared to enter a brave new world, we may as well carry on doing what we’re told and shut the fuck up.